ROCm/hipfort/README.md

 The available interfaces depend on the Fortran compiler that is used to compile the `hipfort` modules and libraries.
 As the interfaces make use of the `iso_c_binding` module, the minimum requirement is a Fortran compiler that supports the Fortran 2003 standard (`f2003`).
-These interfaces typically require to pass `type(c_ptr)` variables and the number of bytes to memory management (e.g. `hipMalloc`) and math library routines (e.g. `hipblasDGEMM`).
+These interfaces typically require passing `type(c_ptr)` variables and the number of bytes to memory management (e.g. `hipMalloc`) and math library routines (e.g. `hipblasDgemm`).

 If your compiler understands the Fortran 2008 (`f2008`) code constructs, additional interfaces are compiled into the `hipfort` modules and libraries.
 These directly take Fortran (array) variables and the number of elements instead of `type(c_ptr)` variables and the number of bytes, respectively.
-Therefore, they reduce the chance to introduce compile-time and runtime errors into your code and makes it easier to read too.
+Therefore, they reduce the chance of introducing compile-time and runtime errors into your code and make it easier to read too.
 These additional interfaces are guarded by the `USE_FPOINTER_INTERFACES` preprocessor definition, which `hipfort` enables automatically once it detects Fortran 2008 support in your compiler.
 By convention, application and test sources that rely on them use the